wu-thomas/saeforhealth-WHO/README.md

 devtools::install_github("wu-thomas/saeforhealth-WHO")
 ```

-You can launch the Shiny app with the following command, and we
+You can launch the RShiny app with the following command, and we
-recommend opening a new browser tab from within the launched shiny app
+recommend opening a new browser tab from within the launched RShiny app
 for better accessing web links.

 ``` r